Atlas975/Notes/MachineLearning/NaturalLanguageProcessing/Word_embedding.md

 ___
 # Word embedding
-- A technique used in [[Natural_language_processing|NLP]] and [[Artificial_intelligence|ML]] to represent words in a continuous vector space where words with similar meanings have similar representations
+- A technique used in [[Natural_language_processing|NLP]] and [[Artificial_intelligence|ML]] to represent words in a continuous vector space where words with similar meanings have similar vector representations
 - This dense representation has a lower memory requirement than [[Categorical_data_handeling#One-hot encoding|One-hot encoding]]  and is able to capture the [[Formal_languages|semantic]] meaning of words more effectively

 ![[Pasted image 20240607160736.png|350|350]]

-- A higher dimensional embedding can capture fine-grained relationships between words and offer better word separation, but takes more data to learn.
-- A well-trained embedding should give words that appear in similar contexts a similar embeddings and capture complex relationships eg
+- Well-trained embedding schemes should give words that appear in similar contexts similar embeddings, capturing complex relationships.
+May require multiple embeddings per word
-$$E(\text{king})-E(\text{man})\approx E(\text{queen})-E(\text{women})$$
-- This may require giving words multiple embeddings eg literal vs sarcastic use variants of a word
 - The floating point numbers used to form these embeddings are learnt via a [[Neural_networks|neural nets]].
 This has the advantage of being able to learn from the context of words in the training set
+$$E(\text{king})-E(\text{man})\approx E(\text{queen})-E(\text{women})$$
 ![[Pasted image 20240607164255.png|400|400]]

 ## Word embedding hyperparameters
-- Small windows may also miss important context while large windows may be noisy
+- **Dimensionality**: defines the number of dimensions in the vector space into which words will be embedded.
+This varies based on the complexity of the vocabulary
+    - A higher dimensional embedding can capture fine-grained relationships between words and offer better word separation, but takes more data to learn.
+- **Window size**: defines the context in which a word is considered. eg in a window size of 2, the model looks at two words before and after the current word to predict its embedding
+    - A larger window size captures more context but needs to remain small enough to not capture noise.
+Smaller windows are beneficial for focusing on immediate context
+- **Min count**: defines the numeber of times a
 ## Continuous bag of words
 - A word embedding model, involves making word predictions using the surrounding context words in a text (a few words that appear before and after it in a sentence, defined by window size)
 - Weights all inputs equally, not ideal if certain words are more informative than others